fusepool/silklinking/README.md

 ===========

 This project wraps the SILK Link Discovery Framework to provide OSGi components an RDF to RDF interlinking service.
-This component provides a service for the Silk Linking Engine component so this must be previously installed in the OSGi environment.
 To compile the bundle run the command

     mvn install